Carlos Santana Player Props: Pirates vs. Giants

-The Pittsburgh Pirates, including Carlos Santana (.167 batting average in his past 10 games), battle starter John Brebbia and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+The Pittsburgh Pirates, including Carlos Santana (.167 batting average in his past 10 games), take on starter Alex Wood and the San Francisco Giants at Oracle Park, Wednesday at 3:45 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Mariners.
+He had a hitless performance in his previous game (0-for-2) against the Mariners.

 Carlos Santana Game Info & Props vs. the Giants